luketn/mongodb-atlas-java-image-service/image-service/README.md

 ```
 (you might need to adjust the profile used - I use the 'personal' profile)

+\* Note: The application is deployed to AWS Lambda as a function URL.
+Once deployed the URL will be printed to the shell and you can launch the
+deployed app from that.

 ## Why?

+#### Why MongoDB Atlas?

-#### Why OpenCV?
+#### Why Java and MongoDB Atlas?
-OpenCV is a powerful computer vision library that is widely used
-in industry and academia.
-It is a great tool for image processing
+MongoDB and Java are a great combination for building scalable
-and computer vision tasks, and it is well supported on many
-platforms, including mobile and small devices through to large
-servers.

-#### Why Java and OpenCV?
+and reliable applications.
+MongoDB Atlas is a fully managed
+database service that is easy to use and scales with your needs.

-Java is the native language for the OpenCV Android SDK, and it's a
+Java is a great language for building server-side applications,
-popular language for many other purposes.
+because of its strong typing, performance, and the wide range
+of libraries and frameworks available.

-It is also a language that is well supported on AWS Lambda, and
+MongoDB's Java driver is well supported and easy to use, and
-compiles natively using just in time compilation, tuning its
-performance to the specific hardware it is running on and to
-the specific task it is performing.
+the serialization to and from Java objects is very easy to use.

+I really like Java records, and use them in this application
+to represent the data objects.

-#### Why AWS Lambda?
+#### Why run Java in an AWS Lambda?
 Just for fun :).

 I was actually very pleasantly surprised by the performance level
 on AWS Lambda, and the ease of deployment and scaling.

 However in practice I would suggest if you were to seriously deploy
-a server-side computer vision application, you would probably want
+a server-side image search engine in Java, you would probably want
 to use a containerised platform.

 This application could easily adapt to that, and actually has a little